 1 cinnamon stick

-1 tbsp soft light brown sugar or palm sugar
+1 tablespoon soft light brown sugar or palm sugar

-2 tsp tamarind paste or freshly squeezed juice of 1 lime
+2 teaspoon tamarind paste or freshly squeezed juice of 1 lime

-2 tsp flaked sea salt, plus extra to season
+2 teaspoon flaked sea salt, plus extra to season

 ground black pepper